spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 package io.spring.dataflow.sample.usagedetailsender;

 import java.util.Random;
+import java.util.function.Supplier;

 import io.spring.dataflow.sample.UsageDetail;

-import org.springframework.beans.factory.annotation.Autowired;
-import org.springframework.cloud.stream.annotation.EnableBinding;
-import org.springframework.cloud.stream.messaging.Source;
-import org.springframework.messaging.support.MessageBuilder;
-import org.springframework.scheduling.annotation.EnableScheduling;
+import org.springframework.context.annotation.Bean;
-import org.springframework.scheduling.annotation.Scheduled;
+import org.springframework.context.annotation.Configuration;

-@EnableScheduling
-@EnableBinding(Source.class)
+@Configuration
 public class UsageDetailSender {

-	@Autowired
-	private Source source;

 	private String[] users = {"user1", "user2", "user3", "user4", "user5"};

-	@Scheduled(fixedDelay = 1000)
+	@Bean
-	public void sendEvents() {
+	public Supplier<UsageDetail> sendEvents() {
+		return () -> {
 			UsageDetail usageDetail = new UsageDetail();
 			usageDetail.setUserId(this.users[new Random().nextInt(5)]);
 			usageDetail.setDuration(new Random().nextInt(300));
 			usageDetail.setData(new Random().nextInt(700));
-		this.source.output().send(MessageBuilder.withPayload(usageDetail).build());
+			return usageDetail;
+		};
 	}
 }

 ```

-The `@EnableBinding` annotation indicates that you want to bind your application to the messaging middleware.
-The annotation takes one or more interfaces as a parameter &#151; in this case, the [Source](https://github.com/spring-cloud/spring-cloud-stream/blob/master/spring-cloud-stream/src/main/java/org/springframework/cloud/stream/messaging/Source.java) interface that defines an output channel named `output`.
-In the case of Kafka, messages sent to the `output` channel are, in turn, sent the Kafka topic.

-The `@EnableScheduling` annotation indicates that you want to enable Spring's scheduling capabilities, which invoke methods annotated with `@Scheduled` with the specified `fixedDelay` of `1` second.

-The `sendEvents` method constructs a `UsageDetail` object and then sends it to the the output channel by accessing the `Source` object's `output().send()` method.
+This is a simple `Configuration` class with a single bean that returns a `java.util.function.Supplier`.
+Spring Cloud Stream, behind the scenes will turn this `Supplier` into a producer.
+By default, the supplier will be invoked every second.
+On each invocation, the supplier method `sendEvents` constructs a `UsageDetail` object.

 #### Configuring the UsageDetailSender application

-When configuring the `producer` application, we need to set the `output` binding destination (Kafka topic) where the producer publishes the data.
+When configuring the `producer` application, we need to set the producer binding destination (Kafka topic) where the producer publishes the data.
+The default producer output binding for the above method is going to be `sendEvents-out-0` (method name followed by the literal `-out-0` where `0` is the index).
+If the application does not set a destination, Spring Cloud Stream will use this same binding name as the output destination (Kafka topic).
+However, in our case, we neither want this default binding name used by Spring Cloud Stream nor the destination name.
+We want to use the binding name as `output` and provide a custom destination.

-In `src/main/resources/application.properties`, you can add the following property:
+In `src/main/resources/application.properties`, you can add the following properties to override:

 ```
+spring.cloud.stream.function.bindings.sendEvents-out-0=output
 spring.cloud.stream.bindings.output.destination=usage-detail
 ```

-The `spring.cloud.stream.bindings.output.destination` property binds the `UsageDetailSender` object's output to the `usage-detail` Kafka topic.
+The first property will override the default binding name to `output` and the second one will set destination on that binding.

 #### Building